neginaatai/TradeEngineX/README.md

 git clone https://github.com/neginaatai/TradeMatrix.git

-2.Open the project in your preferred IDE.
+2.Open the project in your preferred IDE:
-3.Run the Main.java file.
+3.Run the Main.java file:
-4.The GUI will launch immediately.
+4.The GUI will launch immediately:

 📘 Future Improvements